 On most construction projects, it is virtually impossible to guarantee that the contractor will complete all work and pay all subcontractors and suppliers.
-Fortunately, through the use of a “surety,” it is possible to gain security that funding and personnel will be available to complete the project and make all payments that are owed.
+Fortunately, through the use of a “surety,” a New Orleans bond claims attorney knows it is possible to gain security that funding and personnel will be available to complete the project and make all payments that are owed.

 Savvy project owners have begun to utilize bonding as a way to ensure that liens do not cause them financial harm and their projects get completed.
 The bond provides a way for subcontractors and suppliers to get paid, without having to chase down a general contractor who may have abandoned the project.